Joseph Curtin: Curtin & Alf

-Player preferences among new and old violins
+Study: Player preferences amongst, and identification of, new vs old violins

 In 2010, Caudia Fritz and Curtin organized a double-blind study which was published in the Proceedings of the National Academy of Sciences in which 21 professional violinists tried to identify which violins were old (including 2 Stradivarius and a Guarneri), and which were new, and which they preferred.
 13 of the 21 violinists preferred the new violins.
 One of the Stradivarius violins was the least preferred.
 The violinists could not reliably identify which instruments were old, and which were new.

 Earl Carlyss, a member of the Juilliard String Quartet, was critical of the study saying "It’s a totally inappropriate way of finding out the quality of these instruments", and that what makes the older violins better is how they sound to an audience in a concert hall, not if the violinist likes it, in a hotel room.

 John Soloninka, who was one of the violinists who played in the study, said "It was fascinating.
 I too, expected to be able to tell the difference, but could not" and that "If, after this, you cling to picayune critiques and dismiss the study, then I think you are in denial.
 If 21 of us could not tell in controlled circumstances and 1500 people could not tell any differences in a hall, and this is consistent with past studies...then it is time to put the myths out to pasture."

 In a similar 1977 experiment, Isaac Stern and Pinchas Zukerman and a classical violin dealer Charles Beare listened to a Stradivarius, a Guarneri, and a (then modern) 1976 British violin.
 They were also unable to identify which instrument was which, and two of them mistakenly identified the 1976 violin as the Stradivarius.